kitnil/awesome/README.md

 ## Python

+- [pypi-seismometer](https://github.com/sethmlarson/pypi-seismometer) - Tracking the top 5,000 packages on PyPI for changes that may impact the ecosystem
 - [writehat](https://github.com/blacklanternsecurity/writehat) - A pentest reporting tool written in Python.
 Free yourself from Microsoft Word.
 - [therepl](https://github.com/40ants/therepl) - An extension for IPython to switch between modules and evaluate the code from Emacs like we do in Common Lisp.
 - [pwk](https://github.com/umlet/pwk) - Python With Kurly braces